Land Protection Projects

 WLCT has embarked on an effort to create Westport’s first community park at the 82-acre former St. Vincent de Paul Camp on Adamsville Road.
 This effort followed WLCT’s successful Phase 1, which included acquisition and protection the property in February 2018 and removal of the buildings in summer 2018.
 See below for more information about Phase 1.

-In the fall of 2017, WLCT and the Town invited the community to provide feedback on the property’s future.
+WLCT and the Town embarked on a town-wide planning effort where they invited the community to provide feedback on the future of the property.
 Over 200 community members shared their thoughts about the need for more open space where families can hike, enjoy a picnic, engage in recreation like kite flying and tossing a football or Frisbee, all in a wide open park-like landscape.
 Based on the public response, WLCT created a vision to create a community open space that welcomes individuals, families and groups, protects significant natural resources and connects people to the outdoors.

-WLCT worked with a landscape architect to create a plan for the property, which addresses: landscape restoration, visitor experience and building removal and renovation.
-First, WLCT will remove the majority of the former camp buildings and renovate the farm house into a visitor’s center and office for WLCT.
-Second, WLCT will restore and maintain the stone walls, recreate the allee of trees down the center carriage path, and restore the footprints of the original farm fields with meadows and open fields (where the buildings now stand).
+WLCT then worked with a landscape architect to create a plan for the property, which addresses: landscape restoration, visitor experience and building removal and renovation.
+WLCT seeks to renovate the farm house into a visitor’s center and office for WLCT.
+Second, WLCT will restore and maintain the stone walls, recreate the allee of trees down the center carriage path, and restore the footprints of the original farm fields with meadows and open fields (where the buildings once stood).
 Finally, WLCT will create parking areas, trails and signs on the property to facilitate public access and to interpret the property’s natural and cultural features.
 WLCT will maintain the nonoperational gymnasium on the property into the immediate future and will continue to work with the Town’s Recreation Commission to create a plan for its potential future use.